and a lot of experimentation.

 השיבנו ה‘ אליך ונשובה חדש ימינו

-All photographs are by Mark Hurvitz unless they are obviously not.
+All photographs are by Mark Hurvitz unless they are obviously not (or credit otherwise is given).

 The photos in the banner at the top (only a shallow sliver of a much larger photo) are either from our home or our travels and are offered for their beauty alone (though a brain-teaser for me: “Where was that?”).

-In the year 5773 May our voices reach up from the depths
+In the year 5775 May our efforts in the New Year

 I began creating a Web site in my head as early as August 1995 when I drafted the following